St. Augustine and Ponte Vedra: Amazingly Affordable

 The Oldest Store Museum storytellers make this tour with more than 100,000 essential items and inventions from the turn-of-the-century come to life!

 Immerse yourself in the most entertaining and educational documentaries, as well as Hollywood’s biggest blockbusters, at the World Golf IMAX.
 With North Florida’s largest screen (70 feet wide and five stories high), the World Golf Hall of Fame IMAX Theater is at unique movie-going experience.
-Families can enjoy a little friendly competition on the 18-hole natural grass putting green or the Challenge Hole at the World Golf Hall of Fame.
+Families can enjoy a little friendly competition on the 18-hole natural grass putting green or the Challenge Hole at the World Golf Hall of Fame & Museum.

 Affordable Places to Stay